Find Accommodation in South Africa

 Possibly more important than the economic benefits however, is that this brand of tourism opens visitor’s eyes to the reality of the living conditions of much of our population, and the urgent need for its amelioration.
 At the same time, it shows them a place not just full of poverty and strife, but also full of energy, culture and hope for the future.

-For view Township Tours available and to contact tour guides please see:
+To view Township Tours and to contact tour guides please see:

 Soweto Tours (for tours to Soweto in Johannesburg)